 Site preparation works began in February 2020 and works on preparing the site for the foundation works for the new pavilion began in April 2020.

 On 19th July 2021, the new Pavilion was handed over to the Council.
-Insurances are now place and a fire safety inspection report is being implemented.
+Insurances were put in place and the recommendations of a fire safety inspection report implemented.

 Playground & Tennis Courts Improvements

 Following an invitation to suitably experienced Contractors to tender for the provision of new and refurbishment of existing play equipment and also for the refurbishment of the tennis courts at Shakespeare Park, a consultation was undertaken on the specific proposals in November and December 2020.